 regard for one’s own well-being and happiness (chiefly considered as a desirable rather than narcissistic characteristic).

 If high school has taught me anything, it is that you cannot control the people around you… the only thing you truly have control over is yourself.
-I have found that once you take the step to practice self-love, your attitude (one that is hopefully flooded with positive energy) has a way of influencing the people around you.
+Once you take the step to practice self-love, your attitude (one that is hopefully flooded with positive energy) has a way of influencing the people around you.
 Think of it like this… it’s hard to spread love and make other people happy when you are not truly content with yourself.

 So, we can agree that self-love is pretty important… now what?
-I like to combine this concept with mental health days.
+Combine this concept with mental health days.
 Summer provides the perfect opportunity to put aside some time to prioritize your well-being.
 Whether that entails listening to your favorite music, taking yourself out on a coffee date, or watching the sunset (or sunrise if you have your life together to that degree), be sure to make time for yourself… even if life tends to make that a difficult task.

 Make a list of some things you want to improve on, but acknowledge all the bad-ass stuff you’ve done.
 It’s easy to compare ourselves to others, especially when the tailored world of social media exists, but there’s absolutely nothing wrong with admiring the good in ourselves… and others.

 This isn’t one-sided.
 Here’s my list!